WDKA Graphic Design Programme

 As a graphic designer, you give shape to information with the goal of communicating a message or story to a specific audience.
 Your work connects your fascinations and observations to those of your clients, other designers and specific user groups.

 Studying Graphic Design at WdKA means developing and refining a set of media skills, while strategically relating to social, cultural, political, commercial and technological issues of contemporary society.
 You will explore the powers and responsibilities of graphic design through experimentation, observation, (visual) research, prototyping/testing and peer-to-peer collaboration.

 The profession of graphic design has a long tradition.
 The basis of the discipline is the design of cohesive visual identities and printed publications (books, posters, etc).

-In recent decades, graphic design has broadened to include different forms of media such as websites, apps, film and video, interactive installations, exhibitions and interventions in public space.
-These developments mean that graphic design is rarely clear-cut.
-It is in the process of transformation and creates much space for innovation.
+In recent decades, graphic design has expanded to include different forms of media such as websites, apps, film and video, interactive installations, exhibitions and interventions in public space.
+These developments mean that the practice of a graphic designer is fluid and rarely clear-cut, with much space for exploration and invention.

 Every era contains the conditions for providing a rebel.

 - Graphic designer within an infinite variety of practices

 Next to 13 majors and three Practices WdKA offers its students high-tech meeting interdisciplinary spaces - Stations.
 Stations are the place for creating prototypes, experimenting, remixing and improving your ideas.
 All of our students and staff members are welcome to work in our Stations, regardless of their major, minor, elective module or study year.
 In the Stations you explore the viability of your ideas and find out how to turn them into fully-functioning creations.